Voters approved the question, with 65% of voters supporting the referendum!

-The Sheboygan Area School District (SASD) is proud to announce that its Moody’s Rating has recently been upgraded to Aa1 from Aa2.
+SASD's Moody’s Rating has recently been upgraded to Aa1 from Aa2.
 As a result, SASD property taxpayers will save over $16 million on the financing of the referendum projects due to a lower-than-anticipated interest rate.
-Read the full article
+Read the full article.

 On November 5, 2024, the Sheboygan Area School District asked the community to invest $121 million to rebuild and remodel Urban and Farnsworth Middle Schools at the current sites.
 Both schools are approaching 100 years old, and have similar, significant challenges.